louwersj/OOCAL/README.md

 By using OOPCAL developers who promote products to the Oracle Public Cloud can easily make use of the standard functions provided by both Oracle and the OOPCAL solution.

+### current project status and version
+The current status is ALPHA - v01.
+This means that we are currently working on the first stable release of OOPCAL.
+We do NOT recommend using OOPCAL in production yet.
+We do encourage developers at this moment to participate in supporting the development and to help us develop the first stable release.

+### General use - custom scripting
+to make use of the OOPCAL functions you will have to ensure that you include OOPCAL by calling it in your bash script by using the below call to OOPCAL:

+source /opt/oopcal/lib/oopcal.lib

+### General use - first boot
+- to be completed -

 ## Compute Cloud Functions
 All functions used for the compute functions from th Oracle Public Cloud are stored in the opc_comp_api_functions.lib functions library.
 The below mentiond functions can be found in this library.